Hradec Králové Airport

-Hradec Králové Airport is a public domestic and private international airport located about 3 km from Hradec Králové, in east Bohemia, Czech Republic in the town of Hradec Králové.
+Hradec Králové Airport (Letiště Hradec Králové) is a public domestic and private international airport located about 3 km from Hradec Králové, in east Bohemia, Czech Republic in the town of Hradec Králové.
 There are currently no scheduled commercial flights operating to or from the airport.

 In 2010, it was visited by a Boeing 737-300 of the former Czech airline Czech Connect Airlines on a VFR base training exercise.

 For years the airport has hosted Open Skies for handicapped individuals in June and the Czech International Air Festival in September.

 Project IFR LKHK 2015

 The airport is in the process of obtaining certification for IFR AFIS with RNAV / GNSS non-precision approach.

 Statistics

 In 2017, Airport Hradec Kralove had about 77 376 movements.